CuzImClicks/Raccoon/README.md

 `docker run --rm -i -t my-name/my-image bash`

+In the bash command line run to start the program

+`python plot_object_detection_saved_model.py`

-To copy something to or from a docker container
+To copy something(the final images) to or from a docker container

 ```bash
 docker ps